cea-hpc/modules/doc/source/design/shell-completion.rst

 correct syntax as it cannot be guessed depending on what writer wants to achieve.

-For shells like fish, completion definition consist of multiple complete commands for a single *command* name.
+For shells like fish:

+* Completion definition consist of multiple complete commands for a single *command* name.
+* Prior applying completion definition, any previous completion is cleared for *command*.
+We ensure modulefile provides the full completion definition for *command* this way.

+**Note**: when loading module on fish shell, completion is first fully removed for *command*.
+It is expected that modulefile provides the full completion definition for *command* and not rely on previous definition made elsewhere.

 :mfcmd:`complete` is evaluated on *load* but also *refresh* mode.
 Important on the later to get completion correctly redefined when initializing sub-shells.
 On *unload* mode, :mfcmd:`complete` becomes :mfcmd:`uncomplete`.

-**Note**: when unloading, completion is fully removed for *command*.
-In case completion setup was partially done by modulefile, all completion definition for *command* is unset when unloading.
-So it is expected that modulefile provides the full completion definition for *command* to unset only things that it has set.

 uncomplete
 ----------